aldryn/aldryn-docs/docs/tutorial/addons.rst

 You'll find these Addons in the `Aldryn Marketplace <http://www.aldryn.com/en/marketplace>`_.
 You can browse the list there, or install them directly from your Aldryn Control Panel.

-In the Dashboard for your site, select *Manage Addons* .
-You'll see that you have a number installed already, with others available for installation.

 .. image:: images/manage-addons.png
-   :alt: the manage addons
+   :alt: Select 'Manage Addons' from the menu
    :align: right
    :width: 30%

+In the Dashboard for your site, select *Manage Addons* .
+You'll see that you have a number installed already, with others available for installation.

 We'll install Aldryn Events, an application for publishing calendars of events on your site.

 Find Aldryn Events in the list, and hit **Install for Free**.
-Don't worry about any installation or configuration options in the dialoge that appears next, just select **Install Aldryn Events**.
+Don't worry about any installation or configuration options in the dialogue that appears next, just select **Install Aldryn Events**.

 .. image:: images/install-events.png
-   :alt: the install event button
+   :alt: Aldryn Events ready to be installed

 A few seconds later, you'll be returned to the list of Addons, now showing which version of Aldryn Events that you have installed.

 .. image:: images/installed-events.png
-   :alt: showing installed events
+   :alt: Aldryn Events installed

 Installing an Addon is a change that requires redeployment of your site.
-In the Dashboard, hit the **Apply changes and test** button.
+In the Dashboard, hit the **Apply changes** button.

 .. image:: images/apply-changes.png
-   :alt: the apply changes button
+   :alt: the 'Apply Changes' button
    :width: 50%
+   :align: center

 Once the site has redeployed, the new Events application will be available - you can see it in the admin, as you did with the Filer.

 .. image:: images/events-admin.png
-   :alt: admin page showing aldryn
+   :alt: Aldryn Events in the admin
    :width: 50%
+   :align: center

 =============================
 Create an Events landing page